withoutboats/heck/README.md

 That is, "HelloWorld" is segmented "Hello World" whereas "HELLOworld" is segmented "HELLO world."

+Characters not within words (such as spaces, punctuations, and underscores) are not included in the output string except as they are a part of the case being converted to.
+Multiple adjacent word boundaries (such as a series of underscores) are folded into one. ("hello__world" in snake case is therefore "hello_world", not the exact same string).
+Leading or trailing word boundary indicators are dropped, except insofar as CamelCase capitalizes the first word.

 ### Cases contained in this library:

 1. CamelCase